MobilityData/gtfs.org/docs/documentation/schedule/components/accesibility.md

 <div class="grid" markdown>

-This feature allows to indicate if vehicles providing service on a specific trip are able to accommodate bicycles or not, helping users to plan and access services that enable them to make multimodal trips.
+Specifying bike allowance allows to indicate if vehicles serving specific trips are able to accommodate bicycles or not, helping users to plan and access services that enable them to make multimodal trips.

 | Files associated      | [trips.txt](/schedule/reference/#tripstxt)      |
 |-----------------------|---------------|